Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 ### 5/25/2025

 In the weekend I made sure to finish up one learning story.
 The coming week I will be working on my first programming challenges.
 I know a fair amount now, so I'm curious what I will walk into.
 Likely I will have to work on the web application where I need to work on my JavaScript skills and/or HTML CSS.
 I hope to first implement the login part, or at least the design.
 The functionality will be another challenge

+### 6/1/2025

+Today I finished my learning story about docker.
+This was actually way easier than I thought in hindsight.
+My goal now is to work on the front end.
+Working on web stuff is probably my least favorite thing, but I will do what makes the group move forward.